Investin-pro/Investin_docs/docs/index.md

 # Overview

-Investin is a decentralized fund management protocol that facilitates trustless interactions between prospecting investors and aspiring traders, the protocol provides a open market for investors and traders to exchange their offering in a trustless and non custodial environment i.e. both the parties need not worry about custody of assets or management.
+Investin is a decentralized fund management protocol that facilitates trustless interactions between prospecting investors and aspiring traders, the protocol provides an open market for investors and traders to exchange their offering in a trustless and non-custodial environment i.e. both parties need not worry about custody of assets or management.

 ## Protocol Users